-Seriously, let’s call the whole romantic metanarrative of our “modern” society what it is: broken, ineffective, foolish.
+Seriously!
+Let’s call the whole romantic metanarrative of our “modern” society what it is: broken, undependable, and childish.
 Can we do that?

-Now back to my recommendation to you-who-aspires-to-ask: ask with reason!
 This will require getting to know your “object of affection” as a friend first before you even think about dating them.
-What’s the best way to accomplish that?
-This little-known secret to preventing first date FAILS.
+(What’s the best way to accomplish that?
+With this little-known secret to preventing first date FAILS.)